faraza/browsercoin/README.md

 -Blocks are greatly simplified to keep their size small and make to implementation easier.
 They consist of: block number, previous block hash, timestamp, 10 transactions, and the nonce.

+-Block reward starts at 5 coins and doesn't decrease, in order to make implementation easier.

+-Transaction hash is signed by 1) all

 ----------
 TODO LIST: